Walter King Stone: The Teacher

-Stone exhibited his works at the Arnot Museum in Elmira, New York, beginning in 1929 and in 1943 he held a solo show at Washington's Smithsonian Natural History Museum.
+Stone exhibited his works throughout the northeast and had recurring shows at the Stockbridge Casino (alongside the many fine artists of the Boston School), the Arnott Museum in Elmira, New York, beginning in 1929, and in Washington DC at the Arts Club in 1924, and at the Smithsonian Natural History Museum in 1943.

+His works are exhibited at the Herbert F. Johnson Museum of Art at Cornell University.

 Stone died in Ithaca, New York, in 1949.

 Legacy

 Cornell University established the Edith and Walter King Stone Memorial Prize, awarded to B.F.A. students in their junior year based on accomplishment and promise in the field of art.